gfeyewollega2016-glitch/causal-geoxai-yrb/README.md

 ## Citation
-If you use this code, please cite the associated paper (once published) and this repository.
+If you use this code, please cite the associated paper and this repository.

 ## License
 MIT (see LICENSE file)